Jaycrystalz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to the owner, the group owner and the other users
+sets no permission to the file owner and group owner but all permission to other users